Driving in the Emirates in 2026: Rules, Fines, License Conversion, and Safe-Road Tips for Tourists & Expats

 Alcohol, Drugs & Zero-Tolerance Laws

-The UAE enforces zero tolerance for alcohol and drugs while driving.
+The Emirates enforces zero tolerance for alcohol and drugs while driving.

 • Even small traces can result in license suspension, imprisonment, or fines of AED 20,000–30,000.